Updated for 2018

 Not all providers offer buy-to-let mortgages to limited company borrowers, but the increase in demand has meant that more products are entering the market.
 To find the best buy-to-let mortgage for your limited company, you may be best off speaking to a mortgage broker.

 Information was accurate at the time of writing.
-We’ve only compared a few of the deals available, using a single borrowing scenario and making certain assumptions.
+We’ve only compared a few of the deals available, using a single borrowing scenario and comparison site and making certain assumptions.
 Remember that other providers are available and the best deal for you will depend on your individual circumstances.
 Please do your own research, and seek professional advice if necessary.